eic/epic-prod/docs/RECO/25.10.4/index.md

                         q2_0to1 , Sub-directory or File Count:19993
     SINGLE , Sub-directory or File Count:10
         e+ , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:22
                 3to50deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:27
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:218
                 3to50deg , Sub-directory or File Count:411
+                45to135deg , Sub-directory or File Count:264
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:52
                 3to50deg , Sub-directory or File Count:109
+                45to135deg , Sub-directory or File Count:167
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:18
                 3to50deg , Sub-directory or File Count:27
+                45to135deg , Sub-directory or File Count:29
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:384
                 3to50deg , Sub-directory or File Count:736
+                45to135deg , Sub-directory or File Count:470
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:19
                 3to50deg , Sub-directory or File Count:197
+                45to135deg , Sub-directory or File Count:79
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:29
                 3to50deg , Sub-directory or File Count:134
+                45to135deg , Sub-directory or File Count:105
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:93
                 3to50deg , Sub-directory or File Count:298
+                45to135deg , Sub-directory or File Count:140
         e- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:22
                 3to50deg , Sub-directory or File Count:34
+                45to135deg , Sub-directory or File Count:22
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:225
                 3to50deg , Sub-directory or File Count:265
+                45to135deg , Sub-directory or File Count:243
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:33
                 3to50deg , Sub-directory or File Count:135
+                45to135deg , Sub-directory or File Count:55
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:18
                 3to50deg , Sub-directory or File Count:32
+                45to135deg , Sub-directory or File Count:28
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:411
                 3to50deg , Sub-directory or File Count:749
+                45to135deg , Sub-directory or File Count:454
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:57
                 3to50deg , Sub-directory or File Count:162
+                45to135deg , Sub-directory or File Count:95
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:56
                 3to50deg , Sub-directory or File Count:49
+                45to135deg , Sub-directory or File Count:42
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:140
                 3to50deg , Sub-directory or File Count:278
+                45to135deg , Sub-directory or File Count:165
         gamma , Sub-directory or File Count:10
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:24
                 3to50deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:22
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:200
                 3to50deg , Sub-directory or File Count:246
+                45to135deg , Sub-directory or File Count:238
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:29
                 3to50deg , Sub-directory or File Count:95
+                45to135deg , Sub-directory or File Count:37
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:17
                 3to50deg , Sub-directory or File Count:30
+                45to135deg , Sub-directory or File Count:20
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:264
                 3to50deg , Sub-directory or File Count:755
+                45to135deg , Sub-directory or File Count:425
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:36
                 3to50deg , Sub-directory or File Count:72
+                45to135deg , Sub-directory or File Count:58
             40GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1386
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:12
                 3to50deg , Sub-directory or File Count:75
+                45to135deg , Sub-directory or File Count:44
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:78
                 3to50deg , Sub-directory or File Count:302
+                45to135deg , Sub-directory or File Count:143
             60GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1976
         kaon+ , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:58
+                45to135deg , Sub-directory or File Count:24
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:154
+                45to135deg , Sub-directory or File Count:165
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:184
+                45to135deg , Sub-directory or File Count:57
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:29
+                45to135deg , Sub-directory or File Count:31
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:368
+                3to50deg , Sub-directory or File Count:579
+                45to135deg , Sub-directory or File Count:266
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:64
+                3to50deg , Sub-directory or File Count:138
+                45to135deg , Sub-directory or File Count:62
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:9
+                3to50deg , Sub-directory or File Count:49
+                45to135deg , Sub-directory or File Count:29
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:41
+                3to50deg , Sub-directory or File Count:201
+                45to135deg , Sub-directory or File Count:171
         kaon- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:59
+                45to135deg , Sub-directory or File Count:47
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:190
+                45to135deg , Sub-directory or File Count:165
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:114
+                45to135deg , Sub-directory or File Count:55
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:31
+                45to135deg , Sub-directory or File Count:33
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:442
+                3to50deg , Sub-directory or File Count:530
+                45to135deg , Sub-directory or File Count:282
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:55
+                3to50deg , Sub-directory or File Count:111
+                45to135deg , Sub-directory or File Count:62
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:81
+                3to50deg , Sub-directory or File Count:92
+                45to135deg , Sub-directory or File Count:37
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:150
+                3to50deg , Sub-directory or File Count:222
+                45to135deg , Sub-directory or File Count:116
-        neutron , Sub-directory or File Count:7
+        neutron , Sub-directory or File Count:8
+            100MeV , Sub-directory or File Count:2
-            100MeV , Sub-directory or File Count:1
+                130to177deg , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:35
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:49
                 3to50deg , Sub-directory or File Count:127
+                45to135deg , Sub-directory or File Count:126
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:16
                 3to50deg , Sub-directory or File Count:36
+                45to135deg , Sub-directory or File Count:33
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:12
                 3to50deg , Sub-directory or File Count:30
+                45to135deg , Sub-directory or File Count:17
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:3
+                130to177deg , Sub-directory or File Count:60
+                3to50deg , Sub-directory or File Count:474
+                45to135deg , Sub-directory or File Count:228
+            2GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:283
+                3to50deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:44
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:68
+                3to50deg , Sub-directory or File Count:80
+                45to135deg , Sub-directory or File Count:17
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:1
+                3to50deg , Sub-directory or File Count:132
+                45to135deg , Sub-directory or File Count:72
         pi+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:31
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:241
+                45to135deg , Sub-directory or File Count:157
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:127
+                45to135deg , Sub-directory or File Count:42
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:30
+                45to135deg , Sub-directory or File Count:15
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:785
+                45to135deg , Sub-directory or File Count:274
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:123
+                3to50deg , Sub-directory or File Count:126
+                45to135deg , Sub-directory or File Count:51
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:49
+                3to50deg , Sub-directory or File Count:52
+                45to135deg , Sub-directory or File Count:33
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
-                3to50deg , Sub-directory or File Count:141
+                3to50deg , Sub-directory or File Count:169
+                45to135deg , Sub-directory or File Count:125
         pi- , Sub-directory or File Count:8
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:21
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:172
+                45to135deg , Sub-directory or File Count:171
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:88
+                45to135deg , Sub-directory or File Count:43
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:32
+                45to135deg , Sub-directory or File Count:23
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:534
+                45to135deg , Sub-directory or File Count:275
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:95
+                45to135deg , Sub-directory or File Count:70
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:88
+                45to135deg , Sub-directory or File Count:31
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:1015
+                45to135deg , Sub-directory or File Count:78
         pi0 , Sub-directory or File Count:10
-            100MeV , Sub-directory or File Count:1
+            100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:35
+                45to135deg , Sub-directory or File Count:22
-            10GeV , Sub-directory or File Count:1
+            10GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:691
+                45to135deg , Sub-directory or File Count:282
-            1GeV , Sub-directory or File Count:1
+            1GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:34
+                45to135deg , Sub-directory or File Count:39
-            200MeV , Sub-directory or File Count:1
+            200MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:110
+                45to135deg , Sub-directory or File Count:8
-            20GeV , Sub-directory or File Count:1
+            20GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:816
+                45to135deg , Sub-directory or File Count:183
-            2GeV , Sub-directory or File Count:1
+            2GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:57
+                45to135deg , Sub-directory or File Count:19
             40GeV , Sub-directory or File Count:1
                 3to50deg , Sub-directory or File Count:1386
-            500MeV , Sub-directory or File Count:1
+            500MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:107
+                45to135deg , Sub-directory or File Count:17
-            5GeV , Sub-directory or File Count:1
+            5GeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:220
+                45to135deg , Sub-directory or File Count:109
             60GeV , Sub-directory or File Count:1
-                3to50deg , Sub-directory or File Count:2112
+                3to50deg , Sub-directory or File Count:2115
         proton , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:2
                 3to50deg , Sub-directory or File Count:35